Employment Law (Corporate)

 - What questions am I not allowed to ask a potential employee?

 - My company hires foreign workers.
-What employment laws in BC should I be aware of?
+What employment and labour laws in BC should I be aware of?

 - How do I integrate my Human Resources policy with the law?